What does ''Tantric'' really means?

 I already knew some of these ideas intellectually, but hearing them explained at this time in my life touched something deeper in me.

-According to her, traditional tantra is an ancient spiritual path that people followed, and still follow, with great discipline and devotion in order to reach awakening and liberation from the egoic mind.
-It is a profound spiritual tradition that includes practices, rituals, meditation, discipline, study, devotion and a complete way of relating to life.
-And according to this understanding, it actually had very little to do with sexuality in the way most people think about tantra today.
+Traditional tantra is an ancient spiritual path that people followed and still follow, with great discipline and devotion in order to reach awakening and liberation.
+It is a profound spiritual tradition that includes practices, rituals, meditation, discipline, study, devotion and a complete

-She explained that other branches developed over time: neo tantra, modern tantra, conscious sexuality, sacred sexuality, tantric massage, all carrying pieces of the word while often meaning very different things.
+The teacher explained that other branches developed over time: neo tantra, modern tantra, conscious sexuality, sacred sexuality, tantric massage, all carrying pieces of the word while often meaning very different things.
 And this made me realise how much confusion exists around tantra, especially for people who are new to it.

 For some, tantra means spirituality.
 For others, sexuality.
 For others, healing, breathwork, intimacy, energy work or erotic massage.
 And honestly, I understand why people become confused because the same word is often used to describe completely different experiences.